My name is Susan Bowman and I am an ordained Episcopal priest. In 2007 after 19 years, I retired from full-time parish ministry.

-I am also a Grandmother, with 2 adorable grandchildren – Jared, age 14 and Emily, age 12 – my most favorite pastime is spending time with them; unfortunately, to do that on any kind of regular basis, I have to make that extra money.
-I am trying my hand at freelance writing and have discovered a hidden talent.
+I am also a Grandmother, with 2 college-aged grandchildren – Jared, 20 and Emily, age 18 – my most favorite pastime is spending time with them; unfortunately, they are away at college so I have to be creative which usually means providing them with extra cash so I had to make that extra money at AAA I also tried my hand at freelance writing and administrative assistance online.
+Not much but every little helped.

 A born and bred Virginian, I grew up in Petersburg – in Southside Virginia.
 My mother and father were self-employed – my Dad a trained professional public accountant and my Mom a very competent assistant who worked with Dad so she could have some flexibility while we were growing up.
 My older sister, my younger brother, and I were fortunate to be raised by parents who loved us, encouraged us, provided us with top-notch education opportunities, and basically taught us to be honest, hard-working, and just dysfunctional enough to provide us with enough personal issues to keep us busy in therapy.